chaneeh/chaneeh.github.io/_posts/2023-06-06-aws-cli-tutorial-1.md

 - `instance-id` - The ID of the instance
 - `instance-state-name` - The state of the instance
-- `tag:<key>` - The key/value combination of a tag assigned to the resource.
-Use the tag key in the filter name and the tag value as the filter value.
+- `tag:<key>` - Use the tag key in the filter name and the tag value as the filter value.
 - (structure)
-    - operation대로 좀더 구체적인 result를 내는 방식입니다.
     - Name → (string)
         - The name of the filter.
 Filter names are case-sensitive.
     - Values -> (list)